Ceelog/phpdoc-en/src/shmop/setup.md

 Resource Types
 --------------

-As of PHP 7.0.0 this extension defines the resource type *shmop* which is a handle to a shared memory block.
+Prior to PHP 8.0.0, this extension defined the resource type *shmop* which is a handle to a shared memory block.